canonical/snapd/docs/config.md

 on stdout.

-In addition to the "config" toplevel yaml key there is a optional "status" key per packagename that contains details about the success/failure of get/set the configuration.
-The current key/value pairs are suppprted right now:
+In addition to the "config" top-level yaml key there is a optional "status" key per packagename that contains details about the success/failure of get/set the configuration.
+The current key/value pairs are supported right now:

  - error: optional error string
  - warning: optional warning string